Arithmetic geometry of toric varieties. Metrics, measures and heights

 This theorem was announced in \cite{BPS09} and we prove it in the present text.
 To establish it in a wide generality, we have been led to study the Arakelov geometry of toric varieties.
 In the course of our research, we have found that a large part of the arithmetic geometry of toric varieties can be translated in terms of convex analysis.
 In particular, we have added a number of new entries to the arithmetic geometry chapter of the toric dictionary, including models of toric varieties over a discrete valuation ring, metrized line bundles, and their associated measures and heights.
 These objects are closely related to objects of convex analysis like polyhedral complexes, concave functions, Monge-Amp\`ere measures and Legendre-Fenchel duality.

 These additions to the toric dictionary are very concrete and well-suited for computations.
 In particular, they provide a new wealth of examples in Arakelov geometry where constructions can be made explicit and properties tested.
-In this direction, we also present a closed formula for the integral over a polytope of a function of one variable composed with a linear form.
+In relation with explicit computations in these examples, we present a closed formula for the integral over a polytope of a function of one variable composed with a linear form.
 This formula allows us to compute the height of toric varieties with respect to some interesting metrics arising from polytopes.
 Some of these heights are related to the average entropy of a simple random process on the polytope.